Understanding Automobile Jack System

 If you want to perform repairs at home in your garage, you will need car jacks.
-They can be handy if you have a flat tire while driving.
+They can be handy if you have a flat tyre while driving.
 In the event of an emergency, your car most certainly already has a jack hidden away.
 However, not every automobile jack is made equal.
-Some are built for portability, while others are built to raise more weight.
+Some are built for portability, while others are built to lift more weight.

 Contents